thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

   </dl>

-{% include note.html content="When you enable scheduled pinboards, you should also configure a list of intended email domains.
-Contact ThoughtSpot Support for help on how to configure this list." %}
+{% include note.html content="When you enable scheduled pinboards, you should also configure a whitelist of intended email domains.
+Contact ThoughtSpot Support for help on how to configure a whitelist." %}

 {: id="tscli-set"}
 ### set